 Empty Session Timeout (Applications Only)

 Determines the amount of time that an empty application session is kept open.
 An application session is empty when all the applications that run in the session are closed.
 While the session is open, users can open applications faster.
-You can save system resources if you disconnect or log off empty application sessions.
+You can save system resources if you disconnect or log out from empty application sessions.
 Select Never, Immediate, or set the number of minutes as the timeout value.
 The default is After 1 minute.
-If you select Immediate, the session logs off or disconnects within 30 seconds.
+If you select Immediate, the session logs you out or disconnects within 30 seconds.

 When Timeout Occurs Determines whether an empty application session is disconnected or logged off after the Empty Session Timeout limit is reached.
 Select Disconnect or Log Off.
 A session that is logged off frees up resources, but opening an application takes longer.
 The default is Disconnect.
 Logoff Disconnected Sessions Determines when a disconnected session is logged off.
 This setting applies to both desktop and application sessions.
 Select Never, Immediate, or After ... minutes.
 Use caution when you select Immediate or After ... minutes.
 When a disconnected session is logged off, the session is lost.
 The default is Never.
 Allow Session Collaboration Select Enabled to allow users of desktop pools based on this farm to invite other users to join their remote desktop sessions.
 Session owners and collaborators must use the VMware Blast protocol.Click Next to proceed to the next page of the configuration wizard.

 - In the Load Balancing Settings page of the wizard, configure the required settings.